 I have never heard of a groom's dinner.
 She must mean the rehearsal dinner, which is the night before the wedding after the rehearsal.
 Have fun!

 I also have never heard of the Groom's dinner, just a rehearsal dinner.
 Perhaps it is a local custom.
+You should consult some of the other parents who have had weddings in your area, to see if you have some special customs in your region.

 Never heard of a groom's dinner either.
 The rehearsal dinner could/should be a fun affair before all the seriousness of the actual wedding occurs!
 Keep it simple and fun.